tonicpow/tonicpow-js/README.md

 <br/>

 ## Getting Started
-This is a JavaScript library that has complete coverage for the [TonicPow API](https://docs.tonicpow.com).
+This is a backend JavaScript library that has complete coverage for the [TonicPow API](https://docs.tonicpow.com).

-Familiar with Go?
-Here's an [example in Go](https://github.com/tonicpow/go-tonicpow).
+There is also a [Go implementation](https://github.com/tonicpow/go-tonicpow) for this package.

 #### Prerequisites
 - You have a [TonicPow _api_key_](https://docs.tonicpow.com)